faircloth-lab/phyluce/docs/tutorials/tutorial-1.rst

 ===================

-Now that we have located UCE loci, we need to determine which taxa we want in our analysis, create a list of those taxa, and then generated a list of which UCE loci we enriched in each taxon (the "data matrix configuration file").
+Now that we have located UCE loci, we need to determine which taxa we want in our analysis, create a list of those taxa, and then generate a list of which UCE loci we enriched in each taxon (the "data matrix configuration file").
 We will then use this list to extract FASTA data for each taxon for each UCE locus.